 I think it comes down to cost

 So, the homeowner didn’t replace all of the wiring in the home, yet replaced all of the outlets with new 3-prong ones.
 More often than not, all of the outlets on the first floor are wired correctly and the second-floor ones are all missing ground connections.
 Thinking about this, the wiring on the first floor is usually mostly exposed to the basement and easy to get to.
 The upper level, though, would probably require tearing into plaster walls to replace wiring.
 I am guessing that that unqualified handy people are doing this electrical work for the homeowners, or that they are poorly advised by an electrician.

-A Ground Fault Circuit Interrupter (GFCI) will provide some improvement
+A Ground Fault Circuit Interrupter (GFCI) can improve safety

 GFCI outlets are designed for wet areas, including bathrooms, exteriors and kitchen countertops.
 But they also will protect people from most electric shocks by sensing very small changes in current flow.
 Keep in mind that GFCIs do not create a ground path, so surge protectors and electronics will not benefit from them.